IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 The TSC northbound interface (NBI) can be used to communicate betweern users and/or providers of the transport slices and the transport slice system controller.

 A consumer expresses requirements for a particular slice by specifying what is required rather than how that is to be achieved.
 That is, the consumer's view of a slice is an abstract one.
-Consumers normally have limited (or no) visibilityinto the provider network's actual topology and resource availability information.
+Consumers normally have limited (or no) visibility into the provider network's actual topology and resource availability information.

 This should be true even if both the consumer and provider are associated with a single administrative domain, in order to reduce the potential for adverse interactions between transport slice consumers and other uses/users of the transport network infrastructure.

 The benefits of this model can include:

-* Security: the transport network (or network operator) does not need to expose network details (topology, capacity, etc.) to transport slice consumers;
+- Security: the transport network (or network operator) does not need to expose network details (topology, capacity, etc.) to transport slice consumers;
-* Layered Implementation: the transport network comprises network elements that belong to a different layer network than consumer applications, and network information (advertisements, protocols, etc.) that a consumer cannot interpret or respond to (note - a consumer should not use network information not exposed via the TSC NBI, even if that information is available);
+- Layered Implementation: the transport network comprises network elements that belong to a different layer network than consumer applications, and network information (advertisements, protocols, etc.) that a consumer cannot interpret or respond to (note - a consumer should not use network information not exposed via the TSC NBI, even if that information is available);
-* Scalability: consumers do not need to know any information beyond that which is exposed via the NBI.
+- Scalability: consumers do not need to know any information beyond that which is exposed via the NBI.

 The general issues of abstraction in a TE network is described more fully in {{RFC7926}}.